cameron93lin/Myred-Enrollment-Tool/README.md

 - If it can not enroll select crouse successfully, it will try again in every 30 Minute until it enroll the crouse successfully.
 - When it finish select crouse, it will end running.

-<font color=red>Note: Running multiple program at the same time may get unexpect enroll result.</font>
+Note: Running multiple program at the same time may get unexpect enroll result.

 ## How to Use it